Pre-Qualification and Common Assessment Standard

 Certification is valid for one year from the date of issue, provided that any ‘time-critical’ documents are updated when they expire.
 There are already over 21,000 suppliers certified to the standard.

-Download a copy of the Common Assessment Standard Question Set Here
+Download the Common Assessment Standard Question Set Here

 Recognised Assessment Bodies